hanabi/hanabi.github.io/docs/how-to-join.md

 title: How to Join Games
 ---

-Once you have read the [beginner's guide](beginner.md), you can join a game with the *Hyphen-ated Group*.
+Once you have read the [beginner's guide](beginner.md), you can join a game with the *H-Group*.

 The group is comprised of around 100 people, some of whom play regularly, and some of whom play rarely, with a good mix of beginners, intermediate players, and experts.
 But not to worry - the intermediate and expert players are usually willing to do "beginner-level" games with all of the advanced stuff "turned off".

-The *Hyphen-ated Group* plays games on the [Hanab Live](https://hanab.live) website and use the [Discord server](https://discord.gg/FADvkJp) for voice chat.
+The *H-Group* plays games on the [Hanab Live](https://hanab.live) website and use the [Discord server](https://discord.gg/FADvkJp) for voice chat.
 Here is a short list of things that you can do to prepare.

 <br />